-It should not be the responsibility of the CFS component manufacturer or the installer to compare the construction documents (i.e., architectural plans, structural plans, specifications and structural notes) against each other in order to verify consistency.
+It should not be the responsibility of the CFS component manufacturer or the installer to compare the construction documents (i.e., plans, the building design model, specifications, and structural notes) against each other in order to verify consistency.
 This is typically the responsibility of the building designer.